Fangjingxiaotao/GNSS-OpenIF/README.md

 | Antenna     | NovAtel (GPS-703-GGG) | NovAtel (GPS-703-GGG) |

 ## 📥 Download & Usage
-The GPS IF data will be made publicly available upon publication of the paper.
+The Ground truth data will be made publicly available upon publication of the paper.
-You can download the dataset directly from the [GitHub repository]([https://github.com/yourusername/GNSS-OpenData](https://github.com/Fangjingxiaotao/GNSS-OpenIF)).
+You can download the GPS IF data directly from the [GitHub repository]([https://github.com/yourusername/GNSS-OpenData](https://github.com/Fangjingxiaotao/GNSS-OpenIF)).
 For questions or further details, please contact: [jingxiaotao2.fang@connect.polyu.hk](mailto:jingxiaotao2.fang@connect.polyu.hk)

 ### **Citation**